PipeKeys, PipeKeysC, and PipeKeysB

 For some real fun, run the output of your iPhone or iPod Touch through an external amplifier or outboard effects.
 I use a Roland Cube-ST portable amp that has both reverb and chorus effects, the end result is quite amazing.

-PipeKeys main screen:
+PipeKeys main screen

 PipeKeys Main Screen

-PipeKeysC main screen:
+PipeKeysC main screen

 PipeKeysC Main Screen

-PipeKeysB main screen:
+PipeKeysB main screen

 PipeKeysB Main Screen

-Drones enable, playing a chord:
+Drones enable, playing a chord

 PipeKeys Playing a Chord

-Settings page::
+Settings page

 PipeKeys Settings Page

-Playing the first part of the air "Táimse im' Chodladh" on PipeKeys (D version), shows use of finger vibrato and bending:
+First part of the air "Táimse im' Chodladh" on PipeKeys HD and PipeKeysB HD for the iPad

-Playing the whole air "Táimse im' Chodladh" on PipeKeysC, shows use of finger vibrato and bending:
+Playing the first part of the air "Táimse im' Chodladh" on PipeKeys (D version), shows use of finger vibrato and bending

 A: Make sure your ringer switch isn't in the "mute" position.